panicmechanic/ZMD/Readme.md

     28/08/14 Pathfinding is almost fixed, one bug still exists, but is too severe to ignore so work continues.
 Also added debug keys for seeing blocked and pathed tiles.
 Fixed warhammer elec bug.
+                Revamped torch for mutations tomorrow.
+Changed mutation effect attributes to be non specific.

         TOTAL DAYS LEFT = 6.5 (7)
         ALPHA RELEASE DATE = 4th September